Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and numerical methods for ODEs: Conclusion --- or what can we learn?

 Please note that we neither blame the numerics nor the modeling; it is their combination that lead to the catastrophic behavior we discussed.
 If it was affordable to use exact representations of all numbers occurring in the numerical time integration process, we could just use the original model.
 However, this is only possible for small problems and short time scales, e.g., by using rational numbers with high-precision integer types such as \texttt{Rational\{BigInt\}} in Julia.
 However, it appears to be preferable for us to adapt the modeling process, thereby avoiding the unrealistic instabilities inherent in the original model.
 This is required for most practical purposes, e.g., if uncertainties are present or larger-scale simulations are used.

-To recap, a surprising behavior of numerical methods applied to an innocently looking model from mathematical biology guided us on a tour through several undergraduate and graduate courses including mathematical modeling, dynamical systems, and numerical analysis.
+To recap, a surprising behavior of numerical methods applied to an innocently looking model from mathematical biology for studying genetic drift guided us on a tour through several undergraduate and graduate courses including mathematical modeling, dynamical systems, and numerical analysis.
 In particular, we had a chance to see the importance of invariants and their manifestation in first and second integrals as well as stability properties of steady states.

 We would like to see this article as a bridge gathering results and techniques from several basic courses together while motivating advanced courses in applied mathematics.
 This includes for example deeper concepts of stability analysis, the study of asymptotic behavior of dynamical systems \cite{perko_differential_2001, seydel_practical_2010}, and advanced results such as the center manifold theorem \cite{iooss1998topics,marsden1976hopf} or Fenichel's theory on invariant manifolds \cite{fenichel_persistence_1971} on the theoretical side.
 The latter emphasizes using transformation to local coordinates on the manifold.
 While this approach has many analytical benefits, local coordinates are oftentimes difficult to interpret in the context of applications.